-- i) Before receiving funds from a donor, NPOs must establish that the donor is not placed on the United Nations' list of persons who are linked to terrorist financing or against whom a ban, sanction or embargo subsists. - ii) NPOs shall undertake best efforts to document the identity of their significant donors.
-NPO must collect and maintain record or correct and complete identification particulars of major donors. - iii) NPOs shall conduct, on a risk-based approach, a reasonable search of public information, including information available on the Internet, to determine whether the donor or their key employees, board members or other senior managerial staff are suspected of being involved in activities relating to terrorism, including terrorist financing.
+- i) Before receiving funds from a donor, NPOs must establish that the donor is not placed on the United Nations' list of persons who are linked to terrorist financing or against whom a ban, sanction or embargo subsists. - NPOs shall undertake best efforts to document the identity of their significant donors.
+NPO must collect and maintain record or correct and complete identification particulars of major donors. - iii) NPOs shall conduct, on a risk-based approach, a reasonable search of public information, including information available on the Internet, to determine whether the donor or their key employees, board members or other senior managerial staff are suspected of being involved in activities relating to terrorism, including terrorist financing. - iv) NPOs may refuse a donation or offer if they are ensure about its legitimacy.